Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Introduction.

 The paper is organized as follows.
-In Part I, we give some preliminary material.
-While some of it is very classical, the version of Kuranishi's Theorem as well as the definitions of CR deformations are not.
-In Part II, we study the neighborhood of a loop in the set of complex structures on a fixed differentiable manifold.
-It is the first step in the construction of the Kuranishi type moduli space and is completed in Theorem 1.
-Part III contains the construction of the Kuranishi type moduli space $C^\infty (\Bbb S^1, K_{c_0})$ and the proof of Theorem 2, our main Theorem.
-Part IV develops the necessary deformation machinery to interpret Theorem 2 in terms of deformation theory.
-Part V contains applications to connectedness and rigidity of the Kuranishi type moduli space as well as examples showing that it can be explicitely computed.
+After giving some preliminary material in section \ref{notations}, we define and prove some useful properties of proper CR submersions over the circle in section \ref{proper}.
+Then we develop the general setting in section \ref{setting} and outline the results and strategy of the paper in section \ref{outline}.
+These two sections are crucial for the understanding of the rest of the article.
+The following three sections contain a thorough study of the foliated structure of the set $\mathcal I$, firstly in the neighborhood of a point (section \ref{Kuranishi}), secondly in the neighborhood of a compact set (section \ref{foliationcompact}), and thirdly in the neighborhood of a path/loop (section \ref{foliationpath}).
+It is the first step in the construction of the Kuranishi type moduli space and is completed in Theorem \ref{foliationtrivial}, whose technical proof is postponed to section \ref{prooftrivial}.
+Section \ref{Kuranishitype} contains the construction of the Kuranishi type moduli space $C^\infty (\mathbb S^1, K_{c_0})$ and the proof of Theorem \ref{main}, our main Theorem.
+Sections \ref{deformations}, \ref{KSmapsection}, \ref{completesection}, \ref{versalitysection}, \ref{KSbacksection} and \ref{uniquesection} develop the necessary machinery to interpret Theorem \ref{main} in terms of deformation theory in the spirit of Kodaira-Spencer and derive from it a completeness result (Theorem \ref{completetheorem}) and a versality result (Theorem \ref{versaltheorem}).
+Section \ref{rigiditysection} contains applications to connectedness and rigidity of the Kuranishi type moduli space.
+The article ends with section \ref{exemples} giving examples showing that it can be explicitely computed.